eddyerburgh/avoriaz/docs/api/mount/find.md

 # find(selector)

-Returns a wrapper of a DOM node or Vue component.
+Returns an array of wrappers of DOM nodes or Vue components.
 Use any valid [avoriaz selector](/api/selectors.md).

 ### Arguments